Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

 \subsection{Setup}

-\textbf{Datasets.} We use the AVSBench~\cite{zhou_AVSBench_ECCV_2022}, a dataset with 5,356 audio-video pairs and pixel-wise annotations to perform our experiments.
-Each audio-video pair in the dataset is 5 seconds and the video is trimmed to five consecutive frames by extracting the video frame at the end of each second.
-The AVSBench is divided into semi-supervised Single Sound Source Segmentation (S4) with only the first frame labeled, and fully supervised Multiple Sound Source Segmentation (MS3) with all frames labeled.
-And there are 4,922 videos in the S4 subset, and 424 videos in the MS3 subset.
-We train our model on the training set and perform evaluations on the testing set.
+\textbf{Datasets.} We utilize the AVSBench dataset~\cite{zhou_AVSBench_ECCV_2022}, which consists of 5,356 audio-video pairs with pixel-wise annotations.
+Each audio-video pair in the dataset spans 5 seconds, and we trim the video to include five consecutive frames by extracting the video frame at the end of each second.
+The AVSBench dataset is further divided into two subsets: semi-supervised Single Sound Source Segmentation (S4), where only the first frame is labeled, and fully supervised Multiple Sound Source Segmentation (MS3), where all frames are labeled.
+The S4 subset contains 4,922 videos, while the MS3 subset contains 424 videos.
+For training and testing, we follow the conventional splitting from the AVSBench dataset~\cite{zhou_AVSBench_ECCV_2022} and perform training and testing with S4 and MS3, respectively.